-Each student is expected to be fully acquainted and comply with all published policies, rules, and regulations of the College and of the Texas State University System, which are accessible on-line via the Student Handbook.
+Each student is expected to be fully acquainted with and comply with all published policies, rules, and regulations of the College and of the Texas State University System, which are accessible on-line via the Student Handbook.
 Students are also expected to comply with all federal and state laws.

-Monitoring and Recording of Criminal Activity by Students at Non-campus Locations students can experience the student disciplinary process on campus simultaneously.
+Monitoring and Recording of Criminal Activity by Students at Non-campus Locations with local agencies to prevent crime on our campus.
+Regardless of action taken in the court system, students can experience the student disciplinary process on campus simultaneously.
 LSCO does not have any officially recognized student organizations with non-campus locations.

 If the perpetrator of a crime is identified as a LSCO student by law enforcement or if an event occurs off-campus, local law enforcement usually notifies the campus via the Department of Safety and Security.
-The campus has secured MOUs with outside agencies to further our efforts to partner with local agencies to prevent crime on our campus.
-Regardless of action taken in the court system,
+The campus has secured MOUs with outside agencies to further our efforts to partner